Bandelier National Monument: Trails

 The National Park service has noted several designated trails, advising visitors to bring adequate safe water supplies on some trails.

 The Pueblo Loop Trail (previously called the Main Loop Trail) is 1.4 mi long and loops through archeological areas, including the Big Kiva, Tyuonyi, Talus House, and Long House.
 It will take between 45 minutes to one hour.
 There are some optional ladders to allow access to the cavates (small human-carved alcoves).

 Prior to the construction of the modern entrance road, the Frey Trail was the only access to the canyon.
 Originally, the parking lot was at the canyon rim.
 Today, the trail starts at the campground amphitheater.
 The trail is 1.5 mi one way.
 There is an elevation change of 550 ft.

 The Alcove House trail begins at the west end of the Main Loop trail and extends 0.5 mi to Alcove House.
 Previously called the Ceremonial Cave, the alcove is located 140 ft above the floor of Frijoles Canyon.
 This pueblo was the home of around 25 Ancestral Pueblo people.
 Except in winter, the site is reached by four wooden ladders and stone stairs.
 Alcove House has a reconstructed kiva that offers views of viga holes and niches of several homes.

 As of spring 2013, however, access to the kiva's interior is closed indefinitely for safety reasons associated with stabilization of the structure.
 Ladders and stairs have been reopened to public use.

 The Falls Trail starts at the east end of the Backcountry Parking Lot (adjacent to the Cottonwood Picnic Area).
 Over its 2.5 mi, it descends 700 ft, passing two waterfalls and ending at the Rio Grande.
 But, trail damage resulting from the 2011 Las Conchas Fire has led to the indefinite, and possibly permanent, closure of the trail beyond Upper Frijoles Falls, pending remediation.
 In addition to the elevation change, the trail's challenges include steep dropoffs at many places along the trail and a lack of bridges over Frijoles Creek.
 These continue to factors on the portion of the trail that is open.

 The 2.5 mi Frijolito Loop Trail is more strenuous.
 It starts in the Cottonwood Picnic Area and climbs out of Frijoles Canyon using a switchback path.
 Once on top of the mesa, it passes Frijolito Pueblo.
 It returns to the visitor center along the Long Trail.

 Additional backcountry trails extend into the designated wilderness of the monument, crossing Alamo and Capulin Canyons and connecting with the Dome Trailhead on the Santa Fe National Forest.
 As there is much less visitor use of these trails, trail conditions can vary.
+This backcountry system was designated as a National Recreation Trail in 1982.